 Siobhan Hagan (President & CEO): Siobhan was born and raised in Maryland and holds her M.A. in Moving Image Archiving and Preservation (MIAP) from NYU’s Tisch School of the Arts.
 She has worked in a variety of collecting organizations throughout her career, including the UCLA Library and the National Aquarium.
 She is currently the Project Manager of the Memory Lab Network at the DC Public Library.
-She has been active as a member of the Association of Moving Image Archivists (AMIA): she has served as co-chair of the Local TV Task Force, was a chair of the Regional Audio-Visual Archives Committee since 2013 and as a member of the AMIA Board of Directors since the fall of 2015.
+She has been active as a member of the Association of Moving Image Archivists (AMIA): she is a co-chair of the Local TV Task Force, was a chair of the Regional Audio-Visual Archives Committee from 2013-2018, and was an AMIA Director of the Board from 2015-2017.

 Jennifer Ferretti (Treasurer) has her background in fine art photography and a Masters of Science in Library and Information Science from Pratt Institute.
 She is currently the Digital Initiatives Librarian at the Maryland Institute College of Art in Baltimore and has over eight years of experience working in libraries, museums, and archives.
 Jenny is a Maryland native and has started the local BLAM (Baltimore Libraries, Archives, and Museums) Collective.

 Eva Grizzard (Secretary) is a native Baltimorean with a background in fine art, and is currently the Senior Archivist at the Museum of Science.
 She has previously worked at the Northeast Document Conservation Center as well as the Rockefeller Archive Center.
 Eva obtained her undergraduate and MLIS+Archival Studies certificate in New York City.